BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 -the author’s preface -pages 7-8 here but get from real book: https://yourbookshelf.net/wp-content/uploads/2024/01/Yourbookshelf-600-MY-SIDE-OF-THE-MOUNTAIN.pdf

 <p>
-It's said that the people you meet in life won't always remember your name, nor exactly what you and they talked about, but they'll always remember how you made them feel.
+It's said the people you meet in life may not remember exactly what you said, but they'll always remember how you made them feel.
-In the same way, I don't remember, from reading it as a child, every detail from My Side of The Mountain, but I'll always remember how it made me feel.
+In the same way, I don't remember every detail from My Side of The Mountain, but I'll always remember how it made me feel.
 </p>

 <hr/>